 Nursing homes provide a valuable service to the elderly, disabled, and countless families.
 They give care and comfort to those who may not be able to receive it elsewhere.
 However, there can be a dark side to the care provided in these facilities.
 Nursing home abuse and neglect take away from the expectation of care, and it comes in many forms.

 By definition, nursing home abuse is the willful infliction of injury, intimidation, or punishment with resulting physical harm, pain, or mental anguish and can be physical, financial, emotional, and mental.
 Unfortunately, not all abuse is easily detected.

-We’ve outlined a brief overview of eight types of elder abuse that can occur in nursing homes and signs that they are happening.
+We’ve outlined a brief overview of these eight types of nursing home abuse that can occur in nursing homes and signs that they are happening.

-Physical abuse accounts for nearly 30% of nursing home abuse complaints.
+Physical abuse accounts for nearly 30% of elder abuse complaints.
 These include:

 - Using objects to inflict pain

 2. Emotional, Psychological, and Verbal Abuse: